Paramount Bank mortgage rates

 You can make an initial application online.
 And there’s a phone number if you need help.

 Is Paramount Bank the best mortgage lender for you?

-In 2019, Paramount Bank proved to have lower rates and fees on average than many other big lenders.
-And its five-star customer reviews speak for themselves.
+In 2021 — the most recent data available — Paramount Bank proved to have lower rates, closing costs, and fees on average than many other big mortgage underwriters.
+And its excellent customer reviews speak for themselves.

 However, mortgage rates are personal.
 So there’s no guarantee Paramount will be the best lender for you.

 To find out for yourself, shop around with a few different lenders before choosing a mortgage.
 Speak with your real estate agent or Realtor about mortgage companies that are suited to your home buying needs.